 If you are to speak French like a native, you should know how to answer the phone in French, how to make a call and how to have a phone conversation.

-French phone talk has evolved over the years as mobile networks have progressively replaced landlines !
+French phone talk has evolved over the years as mobile networks have progressively replaced landline!
 The terms and phrases used when calling on a cell phone are typically different from the ones people used when calling on landlines.

 In this article, we go over some common phone talk expressions you can use everyday on the phone in France.